OSU-NLP-Group/SeeAct/README.md

 # Experiments

-## Dataset
+## Multimodal-Mind2Web Dataset
-The dataset is derived from Mind2Web by pairing each HTML text with the rendered webpage screenshots.
+[Multimodal-Mind2Web](https://huggingface.co/datasets/osunlp/Multimodal-Mind2Web) is the multimodal version of Mind2Web dataset hosted on Huggingface under OpenRAIL License.

-The screenshot image data comes from the [Raw Dump with Full Traces and Snapshots](https://github.com/OSU-NLP-Group/Mind2Web?tab=readme-ov-file#raw-dump-with-full-traces-and-snapshots) captured with PlayWright during data annotation.
+In this dataset, we align each HTML document in the dataset with its corresponding webpage screenshot image from the [Mind2Web Raw Dump](https://github.com/OSU-NLP-Group/Mind2Web?tab=readme-ov-file#raw-dump-with-full-traces-and-snapshots), which undergoes human verification to confirm element visibility and correct rendering for action prediction.

 ### Screenshot Generation